kineticfire-labs/semver-multi/README.md

 1. commit messages
 1. annotated tags

-## Architecture
+## Architecture and Operation

-Figure 5 shows the system architecture of *semver-multi* as integrated into a CI/CD pipeline.
+Figure 5 shows the system architecture and operation of *semver-multi* as integrated into a CI/CD pipeline.
 The figure also illustrates the interaction of *semver-multi* with a CI server, such as [Jekins](https://www.jenkins.io/).

 <p align="center">
    <img width="95%" alt="semver-multi Architecture" src="resources/semver-multi-architecture.png">
 </p>
-<p align="center">Figure 5 -- <i>semver-multi</i> Architecture</p>
+<p align="center">Figure 5 -- <i>semver-multi</i> Architecture and Operation</p>

 *semver-multi* generates artifact-level version numbers in coordination with the CI server as follows:
-1. Developers push to the git server commits aligning to the [Conventional Commits specification](https://www.conventionalcommits.org/) and preferably enforced by git hooks (todo link)
+1. Developers push to the Git server commits aligning to the [Conventional Commits specification](https://www.conventionalcommits.org/) and preferably enforced by Git hooks (todo link)
-   1. Server-side and/or client-side git hooks may be used.
+   1. Server-side and/or client-side Git hooks may be used.
 Server-side hooks are preferred since they are easier to install and enforce and more difficult to bypass.
 Client-side hooks may help the developer before server-side hooks come into play.
 Client-side hooks may be the only option if server-side hooks cannot be installed.
 1. The CI server becomes aware of new commits to the repository such as through a push notification, poll, or manual trigger
 1. The CI server retrieves the current contents of the repository by performing a `git checkout` or `git pull` of the repository
-1. A local version of the git repository is now on the filesystem with the CI server and accessible to *semver-multi*
+1. A local version of the Git repository is now on the filesystem with the CI server and accessible to *semver-multi*
 1. The CI server, in the course of building the project in the repository, requests that *semver-multi* generate version numbers for the build
-1. *semver-multi* retrieves from the local copy of the git repository on the filesystem
+1. *semver-multi* retrieves from the local copy of the Git repository on the filesystem
-   1. The last git tag number
+   1. The last Git tag number
-   1. The annotation in the last git tag, which contains the versions for the project and its artifacts for the last build
+   1. The annotation in the last Git tag, which contains the versions for the project and its artifacts for the last build
-   1. The commit message log from the last git tag to current
+   1. The commit message log from the last it tag to current
    1. The `project-def.json` (todo link) which describes the project, its sub-projects and artifacts, and their relationships
 1. *semver-multi* computes the new version numbers for the build
-1. *semver-multi* creates a new annotated git tag with the updated versions
+1. *semver-multi* creates a new annotated Git tag with the updated versions
 1. *semver-multi* provides a response to the CI server that includes the updated versions for the project and its artifacts
-1. The CI server pushes the new git tag
+1. The CI server pushes the new Git tag
 1. The CI server injects the version numbers as it builds, tests, and delivers/deploys the project artifacts

 Note that the process neither changes the contents of the project nor produces additional commits.